heartstchr/heartstchr.github.io/docs/services/index.md

         name: "Consulting and Technical Advisory",
         schema: "https://schema.org/DeveloperApplication",
         img: "/img/service/ConsultingAndTechnicalAdvisory.jpeg",
         description: "Whether you're just starting out with your project or facing technical challenges, I am here to provide expert guidance and support.
-We offer consulting services to help you make informed decisions and overcome any obstacles you may encounter along the way"
+We offer consulting services to help you make informed decisions and overcome any obstacles you may encounter along the way."
     },
     {
         name: "Custom Web Development",
         schema: "https://schema.org/DeveloperApplication",
         img: "/img/service/CustomWebDevelopment.jpeg",
         description: "I create responsive and visually stunning websites that are optimized for performance and user experience.
-Whether you need a simple landing page or a complex web application, I have the skills to make it happen"
+Whether you need a simple landing page or a complex web application, I have the skills to make it happen."
     },
     {
         name: "E-commerce Solutions",
         schema: "https://schema.org/DeveloperApplication",
         img: "/img/service/E-commerceSolutions.jpeg",
-        description: "I am specialize in building robust e-commerce platforms that empower businesses to sell their products and services online seamlessly.
-Our solutions are scalable, secure, and equipped with advanced features to drive sales and enhance customer satisfaction"
+        description: "I specialize in building robust e-commerce platforms that empower businesses to sell their products and services online seamlessly.
+Our solutions are scalable, secure, and equipped with advanced features to drive sales and enhance customer satisfaction."
     },
     {
         name: "API Development and Integration",
         schema: "https://schema.org/DeveloperApplication",
         img: "/img/service/APIDevelopmentAndIntegration.jpeg",
         description: "Need to integrate third-party services or create custom APIs for your application?
-I have got the expertise to develop RESTful APIs that facilitate seamless communication between different systems and enhance the functionality of your software"
+I have the expertise to develop RESTful APIs that facilitate seamless communication between different systems and enhance the functionality of your software."
     },
     {
         name: "Figma to Web",
         schema: "https://schema.org/DeveloperApplication",
         img: "/img/service/FigmatoWeb.jpeg",
-        description: "I will figma to website for you.
-With Vue and Vue Ecosystem I create creative websites that exactly meet your requirments.
+        description: "I will convert Figma to a website for you.
+With Vue and the Vue Ecosystem, I create creative websites that exactly meet your requirements.
 Fully customizable, but a lot lighter."
     },
     {
         name: "Mobile App Development",